waldronlab/presentations/DavisWaldronHaibe-Kains_2018-07_Bioc2018_PublicData/workshop-syllabus.md

 Bioconductor provides access to significant amounts of publicly available experimental  data.
-This workshop introduces students to Bioconductor interfaces to the NCBI's Gene Expression Omnibus, Genomic Data Commons, and Sequence Read Archive.
+This workshop introduces students to Bioconductor interfaces to the NCBI's Gene Expression Omnibus, Genomic Data Commons, Sequence Read Archive and PharmacoDB.
 It additionally introduces curated resources providing The Cancer Genome Atlas, the Human Microbiome Project and other microbiome studies, and major pharmacogenomic studies, as native Bioconductor objects ready for analysis and comparison to in-house datasets.